andreas128/RePaint/README.md

 Copy the config file for the dataset that matches your data best (for faces `_c256`, for diverse images `_inet256`).
 Then set the [`gt_path`](https://github.com/andreas128/RePaint/blob/0fea066b52346c331cdf1bf7aed616c8c8896714/confs/face_example.yml#L70) and [`mask_path`](https://github.com/andreas128/RePaint/blob/0fea066b52346c331cdf1bf7aed616c8c8896714/confs/face_example.yml#L71) to where your input is.
 The masks have the value 255 for known regions and 0 for unknown areas (the ones that get generated).

-**How to train for your dataset?**
+**How to apply it for other datasets?**

-Train using the [guided-diffusion](https://github.com/openai/guided-diffusion) repository.
+If you work with other data than faces, places or general images, train a model using the [guided-diffusion](https://github.com/openai/guided-diffusion) repository.
 Note that RePaint is an inference scheme.
 We do not train or finetune the diffusion model but condition pre-trained models.

+## Adapt the code

 **How to design a new schedule?**